 - Ovulation induction: The woman contributing the egg cell (woman A) is given fertility drugs to induce the production of multiple eggs in a single cycle.
-While on treatment (around 10-12 days), regular visits to the doctor are necessary with the purpose of monitoring ovarian development through ultrasound and scheduling egg collection so that it is done when appropriate.
+While on treatment (around 10-12 days), regular visits to the doctor are necessary with the purpose of monitoring ovarian development through ultrasound and scheduling egg collectione.

 - Ovum-pick up: The oocytes are retrieved from the ovaries by aspiration, a process medically known as follicle puncture or ovum pick-up (OPU).
 This surgical procedure takes about 30 minutes and is done under mild anesthesia.

-- Egg insemination: The mature eggs obtained are fertilized with donor sperm, always taking into account the candidate is compatible with the recipient physically and immunologically.
+- Egg insemination: The mature eggs obtained are fertilized with donor sperm, always provided that the candidate is compatible with the recipient physically and immunologically.

-- Embryo culture: After fertilization, those eggs which have been properly inseminated and present no anomaly will be selected and cultured for between 3 to 6 days.
+- Embryo culture: After fertilization, the eggs that have been properly inseminated and have no anomaly will be selected and cultured for between 3 and 6 days.

-- Endometrial preparation: The other partner (woman B), which is to say, the one bearing the pregnancy, undergoes hormonal treatment with estrogens and progesterone to trigger endometrial development.
+- Endometrial preparation: The other partner (woman B), which is to say, the birth mother, undergoes hormonal treatment with estrogens and progesterone to trigger endometrial development.
 This allows it to acquire the appropriate pattern and thickness—about 7-10 mm—for embryo implantation.